ming-suhi/djs-commando/README.md

     COMMANDS_FOLDER =
     ```

 2. Create a folder to hold command files.
-Store the folder path from the root as `COMMANDS_FOLDER`.
+Store the folder path from main as `COMMANDS_FOLDER`.

 ## C. Setting Handler